 I have been designing crochet flowers for number of years but never really got around to publishing any of them to share.
 Most are done on the fly, free from crochet if you will, with more and more detail being added to each time I make a new crochet flower.

 I have shared a few of my flower designs, in particular my Friendship and Flower Bracelet crochet pattern that has been relatively popular.
-Mostly I’ve been making flowers to add to my art projects like you can see in my Etsy shop and here:
+Mostly I made flowers to add to my art projects like you can see here.

 Depending on the response to this, my first stand alone crochet flower pattern, I may add the others.